 West Cork native set to join Barrs in hurling

-UCC's Seán Daly (right) in action against Cork's Jack Cahalane – a prospective new teammate –during the Canon O'Brien Cup game at the Mardyke in December.
+UCC's Seán Daly (right) in action against Cork's Jack Cahalane – a prospective new teammate – during the Canon O'Brien Cup game at the Mardyke in December.
 Picture: Piaras Ó Mídheach/Sportsfile

 All-Ireland U20 hurling medallist Seán Daly is set to transfer from Randal Óg to St Finbarr’s for hurling.

 Daly, who was part of the Ben O’Connor-managed squad that won the title in 2023, is among those whose transfer applications have been recommended for approval by Cork County Board’s Competitions Control Committee.
-Assuming no hiccups, they will be made official at Tuesday night’s monthly board meeting at SuperValu Páirc Uí Chaoimh.
+Assuming no hiccups, they will be made official at next Tuesday night’s (February 17) monthly board meeting at SuperValu Páirc Uí Chaoimh.

 While he never played minor for the county, Daly’s perseverance stood him in good stead.